pcgcid/STS_Data_Processor/README.md

     --input-file <filename.txt> --key-file <keyfile.txt>
     ```

-For example, the following command can be used to trip PHI from STS data file and remove procedures occurring in unconsented participants > 18 years of age an STS data stored in 'De-ID STS data fields_NJO.txt' and remove unwanted columns (e.g., those with PHI or other sensitive data) for a list of cases stored in 'sts_pcgc_id_key.txt':
+For example, the following command can be used to trip PHI from STS data file and remove procedures occurring in unconsented participants > 18 years of age an STS data stored in 'STS_dummy_data.txt' and remove unwanted columns (e.g., those with PHI or other sensitive data) for a list of cases stored in 'STS_map_file.txt':

   - macOS:

     ```sh
     docker run --rm -v $PWD:/tmp ghcr.io/pcgcid/sts_processor:latest \
-    --input-file "De-ID STS data fields_NJO.txt" --key-file "sts_pcgc_id_key.txt"
+    --input-file "STS_dummy_data.txt" --key-file "STS_map_file.txt"
     ```